NicolasHug/Surprise/index.md

 Overview
 --------

 [Surprise](http://surpriselib.com) is an easy-to-use open source Python library for recommender systems.
-Its goal is to make life easier for reseachers who want to play around with new algorithms ideas, for teachers who want some teaching materials, and for students.

 [Surprise](http://surpriselib.com) **was designed with the following purposes in mind**: